cotes2020/jekyll-theme-chirpy/_posts/2021-12-01-scalar-field-lagrangian-symmetry-considerations.md

 Common arguments for assuming the form of the Lagrangian in question either take motivation from too specific systems such as chains (which are promoted to scalar fields using a procedure that does not work for higher-rank field theories), or extremely formal analogies with the point-particle Lagrangian.
 I will, instead, use an approach I find easy to remember.

-Since the method has to do with the stress-energy tensor for scalar fields and what it physically means, most of this post elaborates on the same.
-However, if you are aware of the logic and properties of the stress-energy tensor, feel free to skip to [the end](#scalar_field_lagrangian).
+Since the method has to do with the energy-momentum tensor for scalar fields and what it physically means, most of this post elaborates on the same.
+However, if you are aware of the logic and properties of the energy-momentum tensor, feel free to skip to [the end](#scalar_field_lagrangian).

 ## Canonical 4-momentum field